wrideout/dotzsh/README.md

 # Installation Guide
 #### FIRST OF ALL, AND VERY IMPORTANT:
-The installation process will only work **IFF** ~/.zsh is empty **AND** ~/.zshrc and ~/.zshenv does not exist.
+The installation process will only work **IFF** ~/.zsh is empty **AND** ~/.zshrc and ~/.zshenv do not exist.
 If this is not the case, then be sure to back up your existing zsh configuration files.
 This may be done by executing the
 following: